srkatz1/Spencer_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE After completing my final milestone at Blue Stamp Engineering, I took some time to reflect on my experience and what I have accomplished here.
-Starting with the positives, the robot is fully operational that way that I imagined it three weeks ago.
+After completing my final milestone at Blue Stamp Engineering, I reflected on my experience and accomplishments here.
+Starting with the positives, the robot is fully operational the way I imagined it three weeks ago.
 The robot can move forward, backward, left, and right using a remote.
 Additionally, I added three ultrasonic sensors to the robot: one at the nose of the robot and two on each side of the robot (mounted on Lego wings).
 Using sound waves, each sensor detects the same data, the distance from the robot to an object ahead of it.
-However, when an individual sensor detects an object, it causes the robot to react in different ways.
-If the sensor on the nose of the robot detects something, the robot will stop and go backward for a half of a second.
-If the sensor on the left wing detects an object, the robot will stop, move backward for a fourth of a second, turn right, and move forward to avoid the object.
+However, when an individual sensor detects an object, it causes the robot to react differently.
+If the sensor on the nose of the robot detects something, the robot will stop and go backward for half a second.
+If the sensor on the left wing detects something, the robot will stop, move back for a fourth of a second, turn right, and move forward to avoid the object.
 If the sensor on the right wing detects an object, it will operate the same as the latter, but the robot will turn left instead of right.
 I was ecstatic when I finally figured out how to program the robot, but it was not always easy.
-Lining up the tire treads was the most difficult process during these three weeks.
+Lining up the tire treads was the most challenging process during these three weeks.
 Some of the wiring was difficult because of the mass amount of wires -- it got confusing after a little bit.
 With all of these challenges came great lessons.
-I discovered how mechanical and electrical engineering mesh together to create an amazing product a
+I discovered how mechanical and electrical engineering mesh together to create a fantastic product, and I got exposed to C++ syntax for the first time.
+In the future, I plan to build on the foundation I have made at Blue Stamp and develop more advanced projects to impact the world significantly.

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R3Zbe-6IdEo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The second milestone was getting the motors to be fully operational using the IR remote control.
-Using trial and error, I discovered that many of the functions in C++ are similar to Python functions, which helped me achieve milestone two in only two days—for example, using "if statements" allow me to control the direction of the robot when a specific button is pressed.
-To complete my project, I must program the ultrasonic sensor to help the robot avoid objects.
-I will use three separate sensors, which will all operate similarly and simultaneously.
+Achieving my goal of a remote-controlled robot was a massive leap in completing my project.
+I programmed the IR remote to move the robot forward and backward, turn left and right, and stop.
+By default, the remote uses hexadecimal numbers to determine which button is clicked, which can confuse a new programmer.
+I translated the hexadecimal numbers to simple words such as up, down, left, right, and stop to simplify my program.
+Currently, the robot moves in all directions when the user clicks the corresponding button.
+Because of my previous experience with Python (a computer programming language), I was surprised to discover how similar C++ syntax was to Python.
+This similarity made software development much easier than I thought.
+To complete my project, I will program three ultrasonic sensors to detect objects in front of the robot and avoid them.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qWKYwoYF6oM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The first milestone was completing the structural build of my robot and testing the motors.
-Using a series of "motherboards" and wires, the robot can process information and move left, right, forward, and backward.
-Following instructions are simple; however, some parts, such as the tire treads, were difficult to attach.
-Aligning them was difficult because the load-bearing wheel would sometimes stick out too much or be misaligned with the tank driver's rotation.
-In my next milestone, I plan to have the robot fully functional (ultrasonic sensors operating and the robot being remote-controlled) so I can integrate modifications easier before demonstration night.
+My first milestone was to complete the hardware of the base project.
+An abundance of nuts and bolts keep the robot sturdy to handle various types of surfaces and help the robot to operate flawlessly.
+The motors will be able to move using electrical connections based on commands given through the Arduino once the software is downloaded.
+Overall, building the robot was not difficult; however, lining up the tire treads was the most challenging part.
+Holding the bolts and lining up two wheels simultaneously was difficult, and it took me a couple of hours to complete.
+With the main hardware complete, my next goal is to program the robot to move in various directions using a remote control.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.